Mel Cornshucker: Career

 When Cornshucker set up in his own studio, he began to compete in more booth shows as well as galleries.
 When Cornshucker began to do more Native shows, he experienced an increase in the amount of galleries taking on his work.
 In the early 1980s, Cornshucker would do approximately 15-16 gallery shows per year.
 Cornshucker also began incorporating his trademark Native motifs on his pottery around this time.
 The dragonfly was a special symbol for him not only because of its symbolism for many tribal cultures, but also because of its association with his grandfather, Lincoln Trotting Wolf.
 Cornshucker is also part owner of the Brady Artists Studio with Donna Prigmore.

 In 2007, Cornshucker was selected to participate in a cultural exchange with African artists, put on by the Kellogg Foundation in tandem with the Institute of American Indian Arts of Santa Fe.
 Cornshucker worked in a Zulu village and put on a workshop for the Zulu potters.
 The goal of this program was for the American potters to offer tips and advice on how to better market the Zulu potters' work.
 Cornshucker helped influence the creation of clay masks and rattles to be sold in the markets.

 Collections

 Cornshucker is considered a modern potter who values the functionality of his pieces while aesthetically including Native American motifs in his signature designs.
 He strives to create pieces that communicate past and present Native American spirit which reflects his heritage and honors the creativity of man over time.
-He has shown his work in a variety of nationally significant markets, including the Eiteljorg Indian Market and Festival, the Santa Fe Indian Market, the Pueblo Grande Museum Indian Art Show in Phoenix, and the Contemporary Indian Art Show at Cahokia.
+He has shown his work in a variety of nationally significant markets, including the Eiteljorg Indian Market and Festival, the Santa Fe Indian Market, the Pueblo Grande Museum Indian Art Show in Phoenix, and the at Cahokia.